Mid-Pleistocene environments of the lower Vaal river (MINERVA) 2019-2021 Read more here

 Wonderwerk Cave Excavation Project, South Africa (Spatial Data Manager) 2013 – ongoing

 Wonderwerk Cave in the southern Kalahari currently has the oldest evidence for hominin use of cave sites in the world as well as evidence for use of fire by hominins c.
 1 million years ago.
 Its archaeological layers span almost two million years, resulting in an unique archaeological and sedimentological repository in this arid region.
-The Wonderwerk Cave research project is lead since 2004 by Michael Chazan (university of Toronto), Liora Horwitz (The Hebrew University Jerusalem) and Francesco Berna (Simon Fraser University) and includes c.
+The Wonderwerk Cave research project is lead since 2004 by Michael Chazan (University of Toronto), Liora Horwitz (The Hebrew University Jerusalem) and includes c.
 30 international researchers.
-I joined the team in 2013 at the start of a phase of new excavations into the Acheulean deposits.
-My main responsibilities include the setting up of a digital grid system in the cave, the development of an excavation protocol using piece-plotting with a total station of all finds and database creation and management.
+I joined the team in 2013 at the start of a phase of new excavations.
+My main responsibilities include the setting up of a digital survey system in the cave, the development of an excavation protocol using piece-plotting with a total station of all finds and database creation and management.
 Find more information at www.wonderwerkcave.com.

 Drivers of climate in the summer rainfall zone of southern Africa during the Mid-Pleistocene 2016 – ongoing